yyf20001230/frank_yang/README.md

 I received my Bachelor's Degree with <i>summa cum laude</i> in Computer Science and Mathematics in 2024, also from Northwestern University.
 I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) at the [3DIM Lab](https://3dim.northwestern.edu/).

 I have a broad interest in robotic learning and control.
 I’m fascinated by the challenge of building autonomous robots that navigate complex environments and perform long-horizon tasks efficiently and safely.
-I am currently researching on equipping robots with safe learning and runtime decision-making capabilities within uncertain environments subject to disturbances or observation delays.
+I am researching on equipping robots with safe learning and runtime decision-making capabilities within uncertain environments subject to disturbances or observation delays.
 This interest extends from common applications like self-driving vehicles to humanoid robotics.
 Looking ahead, I aim to design state-of-the-art learning methods that effectively assist humans in complex tasks, while prioritizing safety alongside performance.

 Within robotic learning and control, I am particularly interested in: